 - International services

-Barvenko Olga, lecturer, candidate of psychology, associate professor
+Barvenko Olga, lecturer, candidate of of psychology, associate professor

 South-Russian State University of Economics and Service, Russia

 This paper deals with problems of professional mobility of specialists which can be described as the ability of the subject to react flexibly to constantly changing conditions and demands of the society, professional environment and the labor market. .
 One of the primary tasks of universities is to train specialists capable of the professional mobility.
 But it should be noted that the professional mobility is a result not only of education but also its determinant.
 In order to create a need for professional mobility it is necessary for an individual to develop motivation to self-educate, actualization, to setup further personal growth.

 Our modern society is characterized by high mobility of professional staff.
 This is one of the indicators of how they are doing in the professional environment.
 The mobility is considered to be a person's ability to change their status or position in the social, cultural and professional environment

 Many scientists studied the issue of professional mobility (Sorokin P., Durkheim E., Weber M., Schutz A., Scheler M.) The methodology of analyzing the professional career was developed and the mechanisms of changing the type of working activities were studied (Zaslavskaia T., Ryvkina R., Podmarkova V.), the peculiarities and characteristics of professional mobility were examined (Dudina O., Ratnikova P., Kalinowski Y., Tomin N., Amosova O.).